HlawuR/ClimateImpactAnalysis/README.md

 The project team will collaborate closely to ensure the successful completion of each phase.
 Communication channels will be established to facilitate teamwork and knowledge sharing.

 ### Conclusion
+The successful modeling of people's perception of climate change will add to their market research efforts in gauging how their product/service may be received.
+Climate change is a complex problem, but it is one that we must solve.
+By working with you and Friends of the Earth International, we can reduce greenhouse gas emissions, adapt to the impacts of climate change, and build a sustainable future for all.

 ## Contact Information